 Essentially, the NFC tags are fully integrated into the product.
 In the case of a pair of shoes, the tag might be in the liner.
-On our products, it’s often found behind the 3D printed molding.
 The key element is that the tags are added during the manufacturing process, making them fully integrated.

 With an Additional hangtag, the tags are added to additional swing tags, PVC cards, or similar items which are either attached or provided with the product.
 For example, a luxury watch might include an authentication card within the presentation box.

 Here is an example of using a hangtag with NFC technology: